Updated August 21, 2023

-An Ohio eviction notice is a letter used to let a tenant know that they must cure a violation in their lease agreement.
-The landlord is recommended to send via certified letter with return receipt to have proof the tenant received the notice.
-The tenant will be required to fix the issue or vacate the property by the end of the notice period.
-If the tenant complies with the eviction notice, then the lease continues as it was previously.
+An Ohio eviction notice is a letter used by a landlord to inform a tenant of a violation in the lease agreement.
+The notice must describe the violation and inform the tenant that they must remedy the issue within the statutory time period or be subject to eviction.
+The tenant must fix the issue or vacate the property by the end of the notice period.

 By Type (4)

-3-Day Notice to Quit (Non-Payment of Rent)– This form is used to notify a tenant they have failed to pay rent when it is due.
+3-Day Notice to Quit (Non-Payment of Rent) – Used to notify a tenant they have failed to pay rent when it is due.
 The tenant will have three days to respond before the landlord can proceed with an eviction action.

 Download: PDF, MS Word, OpenDocument